tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 For more information, see :ref:`environment_setup` and :ref:`propagation_setup`.

 A core principle of Tudat(Py) is the use of ``settings`` objects to define physical models.
-A user typically does not create models instances directly, but instead creates (or modifies) a ``settings`` object, which is then translated to a model instance using a factory function.
+A user typically does not create models instances directly, but instead creates (or modifies) a ``settings`` object, which is then translated to a model instance using a so-called 'factory function'.

 Knowing that, we can now start setting up our simulation.
 We will first import all necessary modules, including some standard Python modules, like ``numpy`` and ``matplotlib``.
+DOMINIC-NOTE: PERHAPS A BRIEF NOTE ON THE MODULES HERE (OR A LINK TO A PAGE WITH MORE EXPLANATION: https://docs.tudat.space/en/latest/_src_getting_started/tudatpy_submodules.html)?

 .. code-block:: python